Skip to Content

 Next, take a look at the extras that come with membership and the optional extras that cost a little more.
 Do they offer real convenience or extra value?
 For example:

-a dad and two girls explore a play shed at a botanic garden. perks like members-only hours can be a good reason to get a botanic garden membership
+A dad and two girls explore a play shed at a botanic garden.
+Perks like members-only hours can be a good reason to get a botanic garden membership

 1. Do you get free parking?